-If you stand by values, missions and views, those who abide by the same can connect with you in an organic way.
-Although this may narrow your demographics, you’re enhancing the conversion rate, your engagement as a brand and the trust that you build with those who are willing to make use of the products and services you offer.
+If you stand by values, missions, and views, those who abide by the same can connect with you in an organic way.
+Although this may narrow your demographics, you’re enhancing the conversion rate, your engagement as a brand, and the trust that you build with those who are willing to make use of the products and services you offer.

 Know when you’ve made a mistake – and own up to it

 We all make mistakes, yes, even brands.
-Although as a brand, it’s important to carefully screen communication, if you slip up, own up to it and apologise.
+Although as a brand, it’s important to carefully screen communication, if you slip up, own up to it and apologize.
 Admit that you made a mistake and propose ways you will change.
 Action those changes to become a better brand.
 Customers appreciate transparency in communication and brands that see to their promises.